ashwinvis/phd-thesis/chapter_01_1_exp_contrib.md

 pursued during the course of MILESTONE project to develop three software package and apply them into the project.

-## FluidLab: a generic API for laboratory devices
+## FluidLab

+FluidLab is a generic API for orchestrating laboratory experiments.
+An experiment in the simplest level can be thought of as a network of interconnected devices awaiting commands and also sending and receiving data.
+FluidLab leverages the object-oriented programming features in Python to model similar vi

-## FluidCoriolis: utilities for calibrating and conducting experiments
+FluidCoriolis: utilities for calibrating and conducting experiments

 ## FluidImage: a scalable image processing framework